zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-getrejitids-method.md

 ## <a name="parameters"></a>Parameter
  `functionId`
- in Der `FunctionID` der Funktions Instanz, für die Versionen aufgelistet werden sollen.
+ [in] The `FunctionID` of the function instance for which to enumerate versions.

  `cReJitIds`
- in Die Anzahl der im `reJitIds` Array zugeordneten JIT-neu kompilierten IDs.
+ [in] The number of JIT-recompiled IDs allocated in the `reJitIds` array.

  `pcReJitIds`
- vorgenommen Die tatsächliche Anzahl der JIT-neu kompilierten IDs.
+ [out] The actual number of JIT-recompiled IDs.

  `reJitIds`
- vorgenommen Ein vom Aufrufer zugewiesenes Array, das die JIT-neu kompilierten IDs für die angegebene Funktion enthält.
+ [out] A caller-allocated array that will contain the JIT-recompiled IDs for the specified function.

 ## <a name="remarks"></a>Hinweise
- `GetReJITIDs`Listet die aktiven JIT-kompilierten IDs für eine angegebene Funktions Instanz auf.
-Es folgt dem gleichen Verwendungs Muster wie andere `ICorProfilerInfo` Funktionen, die vom Aufrufer zugewiesene Puffer akzeptieren.
+ `GetReJITIDs` enumerates the active JIT-recompiled IDs for a given function instance.
+It follows the same usage pattern as other `ICorProfilerInfo` functions that accept caller-allocated buffers.

 ## <a name="requirements"></a>Anforderungen
- **Formen** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

- **Header:** Corprof. idl, Corprof. h
+ **Header:** CorProf.idl, CorProf.h

- **Fern** CorGuids.lib
+ **Bibliothek:** CorGuids.lib

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v45plus](../../../../includes/net-current-v45plus-md.md)]